 RMU Ready Plan: Students

 Robert Morris University is committed to promoting a safe and healthy environment for our students, faculty, staff, and visitors.
-This website explains the RMU Ready Plan for the Fall 2020 semester.
+This website explains the RMU Ready Plan for the Spring 2021 semester.

 We will take all steps possible to have a safe and healthy instructional environment, including masking of all students and instructors, instructor station plexiglass shields, physical distancing, and reduction of student movement between classes.